-- The hybridization requires 500-750 ng of indexed library as input.
-The following protocol has been optimized with the use of a vacuum concentrator (p.19, Section 1.1).
-If not available, the desired hybridization input amount needs to be provided with a maximum volume of 3.4 μl (147-220 ng/μl).
-In this case, continue with the alternative protocol on p.19 (Section 1.2). - Thaw the Capture Probe #1 on ice slowly and put back at -90°C to -60°C after use.
-Avoid too many freeze/thaw cycles. - Do not vortex Capture Probe #1 (tapping or pipetting is allowed). - Library Hyb Buffer should be pre-warmed for at least 15 minutes at 37°C (check for any precipitates) before use. - Keep the samples in the cycler at 65°C during the whole hybridization process.
+- The hybridization requires pooling of 4 libraries for each hybridization reaction.
+The following protocol has been optimized with the use of a vacuum concentrator (Part 2, Step 1, Section 1.1).
+In this case, 4x 500 ng of indexed library (2000 ng total) are required.
+If no vacuum concentrator is available, 4x 1000 ng of indexed library are required which are concentrated through an extra bead clean-up step described in the alternative protocol (Part 2, Step 1, Section 1.2). - Thaw the CES Capture Probe #1 on ice slowly and put back at -90°C to -60°C after use.
+Avoid too many freeze/thaw cycles. - Do not vortex CES Capture Probe #1 (tapping or pipetting is allowed). - Library Hyb Buffer should be pre-warmed for at least 15 minutes at 37°C (check for any precipitates) before use. - Keep the samples in the cycler at 65°C during the whole hybridization process.

-- Vacuum concentrator (optional) - Target Capture Box $#1 \rightarrow$ Block #1, Block #2, Block #3, Capture Probe #2 - Target Capture Box $#2 \rightarrow$ Library Hyb Buffer - Target Capture Box #3 → Capture Probe #1
+- Vacuum concentrator or Clean-up Beads, 80% ethanol solution (freshly prepared) and nuclease-free water - Target Capture Box #1→ Block #1, Block #2, Block #3, Capture Probe #2 - Target Capture Box #2→ Library Hyb Buffer - Target Capture Box #3 → CES Capture Probe #1